danielb2/slack-standup/README.md

 ---------------

     1. Automatic Conversions:
-       a) Stars (*) at the start of lines are converted automattically to bullets
+       a) Stars (*) at the start of lines are converted to bullets
-       b) Hash-dot (#.) at the start of the lines are converted to numbered lists
+       b) Hash (#) at the start of the lines are converted to numbered lists
-       c) Dash (-) at the stare of lines are converted to endash
+       c) Dash (-) at the start of lines are converted to endash

     2. Comments:
        a) // commented lines are ignored and not saved